Satellite City

+Synopsis

 The setting was an imaginary small town in the South Wales Valleys.
-The plot centered on the arrival of Randy (Michael Neill), an American visitor, who was taken in by the Price family (but had to share a bed with pensioner Idris, played by Islwyn Morris).
+The plot centred on the arrival of Randy (Michael Neill), an American visitor, who was taken in as a lodger by the Price family, but had to share a bed with pensioner Idris (Islwyn Morris).
 Randy soon formed a relationship with local girl Mandy (Shelley Miranda Barrett).
 The other main characters were Idris's son, Gwynne (played by Boyd Clack, who also co-wrote the series), Gwynne's wife Moira (Ri Richards), barman Dai (Rhodri Hugh), and Mandy's friend Bridget (Einir Sion), replaced in the final series by the character of Donna (Kirsten Clark).
 In the final episode Randy moved into his own house with Mandy.
-There are continual references to Idris's ferret Sylvester (his beloved pet), and he eventually discovers that it is, in fact, a girl ferret.
+There are continual references to Idris's pet ferret Sylvester, which he eventually discovers is female.

 The reason for the title is explained in the first episode: the district had been used for the initial testing of satellite dishes, but when the time came to return the dishes or pay for the service, no one returned them and no one paid.
 Satellite City thus suggests a run-down area.